guardian/support-service-lambdas/handlers/digital-subscription-expiry/README.md

 # digital subscription expiry lambdas

-## HOWTO generate an emergency token
+## HOWTO generate an emergency token (CAS code) for customer service teams
 1. get janus credentials
 2. edit src/test/scala/GenerateEmergencyToken.scala for the reqired expiry
 3. run it and your token should be displayed in the console